 ÖB Michael Claesson has warned several times that Russia may test NATO, for example by occupying a smaller, uninhabited island in the Baltic Sea.

-One purpose may be to see whether NATO countries can stick together and agree to invoke the defense guarantee in Article 5 of the NATO Treaty in such a situation.
-That requires a political decision by the North Atlantic Council (NAC).
+One purpose may be to see whether NATO countries can stick together and agree to trigger the defense guarantee in Article 5 of the NATO Treaty in such a situation.
+This requires a decision at a political level in the North Atlantic Council, NAC.

-She emphasizes that all NATO members have a national responsibility to plan for and prevent attacks on their own territory.
+She emphasizes that all NATO countries have a responsibility as nations to plan for and prevent attacks on their own territory.

 Trusting NATO

-She points out that Sweden has agreements with Finland that also apply outside peacetime, and cooperates with several other countries.
+She points out that Sweden has agreements with Finland, which also apply outside peacetime, and cooperation with several other countries.
 In addition, there is the EU's defense clause.

-Skoog Haslum is confident that NATO would act quickly in such a pressured situation to activate Article 5.
+Skoog Haslum is confident that NATO will act quickly in such a pressured situation with the aim of activating Article 5.

 If we didn't trust that, we wouldn't trust NATO at all.